Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - Kire's treasure room is not open on first visit anymore
 - Improved a text in the temple of S'Trog
 - Fixed a text in the S'Angrila prison
+- Fixed tile issues at the stairs in the Thalion office
+- Fixed tiles on the forest moon (around 150,80)
+- You can no longer walk and land on lava

 ## Version 1.16